- What is the program cost?

 Do I need spending money?

-How much homework do teachers assign?
+How much homework do instructors assign?

 The amount of homework varies from one class to another.
 In most cases, students should expect no more than two hours of homework per night.

-Are there places to dine on campus for commuter students?
+Are there places to dine on campus?

 Do I need to add money to my student Flex/Dining Dollars account?